zdebruine/singlet/README.md

 cluster cells by alternating division/agglomeration from raw counts, find nearest neighbors by recursive bipartitioning from raw counts, and visualize on a UMAP reduction:
 UMAP plot, heatmap of marker genes in clusters

-Run non-negative matrix factorization on raw counts, find coordinated gene activities, map paracrine signaling activity between factors, and plot paracrine signaling networks on a UMAP reduction:
+Run non-negative matrix factorization on raw counts, find coordinated gene activities.
-PLOTS

 Transfer metadata from cells in one experiment onto cells in another experiment.

 basic data QC/preprocessing

 ## Why singlet?
-* very fast.
-Almost no patience needed
-* algos are simple, almost no hyperparameters
+* fastest-in-class performance
+* simple and intuitive algorithms
-* simple functions return simple results
+* simple functions returning simple results
-* friendly to memory
+* friendly to memory (your computers memory, that is)
 * pretty plots
-* normalization, scaling, and centering are NEVER needed.
-Raw counts to the moon!
-* always uses all genes, because only highly variable genes are NOT ENOUGH

 # Dependencies
 * `RcppEigen` C++ library for all heavy lifting